Good Neighbor Grant

 Enhancing Communities & Neighborhoods

-Matching grant awards up to $500 are available each fall to neighborhood associations or community groups.
+Matching grant awards up to $500 are available each year to neighborhood associations or community groups.
 The purpose of this grant is to enhance the sense of community and sustainability of our neighborhoods through the development and accomplishment of an environmentally sustainable landscape beautification project.

 The neighborhood volunteered to help replace shrubs with new colorful vegetation.
 The aim was to brighten up the monochromatic entrance to make it more attractive and inviting to pass by or come into.